pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

     or ``pip3 install arcade`` on Mac/Linux.
 Or install by using a venv.
   * Here are the longer, official :ref:`installation-instructions`.

+I highly recommend using the free community edition of PyCharm as an editor.
+If you do, see :ref:`install-pycharm`.

 .. _kenney.nl: https://kenney.nl/